 5.2.1 Overview of the protocol

-LPWAN-CSS enables long-range, low power and low cost bidirectional communication and is deployed in a star-of-stars network architecture whereby end nodes are not associated with a specific gateway, but transmit data to multiple gateways within its range.
+LPWAN-CSS enables long-range, low power and low cost bidirectional communication and is deployed in a star-of-stars network architecture whereby end nodes are not associated with a specific gateway, but transmit data to multiple gateways within their range.

-The gateway from a system and protocol description point of view is a combination of two functions: encapsulation/de-encapsulation of the of LoRaWAN™ packets and a packet forwarder, i.e., forwarding the IP packets to and from the Network Server.
-Each gateway is forwarding the received IP packets from/to the end-node to the network server via a backhaul IP connection over different possible media (fibre optic, Ethernet, WiFi, Cellular data connections, satellite data connections, etc.).
+The gateway from a system and protocol description point of view is a combination of two functions: encapsulation/de-encapsulation of the of LoRaWAN™ packets and packet forwarding, i.e., forwarding the IP packets to and from the Network Server.
+Each gateway is forwarding the received packets from/to the end-node to the network server via a backhaul IP connection over different possible media (fibre optic, Ethernet, WiFi, Cellular data connections, satellite data connections, etc.).

 5.2.2 End Node